Climate Change Management

 The Thailand Taxonomy Board will issue specific details for each economic sector gradually, depending on necessity and urgency, taking into account each sector's potential impact and readiness to adapt.
 The Energy and Transportation sectors will be classified in the beginning phase.
 For later phases, it is planned that further specific details for the Agricultural, Industrial, and other economic sectors will be issued.
 Meanwhile, the Thailand Taxonomy will also focus on achieving consistency with the ASEAN taxonomy and comparability to other standards of other countries in the ASEAN region.

-However, as CPALL is Food & Staples Retailing sector, we are willfully waiting for an updated from Bank of Thailand (BOT) who conducted the Thailand Taxonomy Board, and aims to establish a principle-based taxonomy in other phases which’s includes Food & Staples Retailing sector."
+However, as CPALL is Food & Staples Retailing sector, we are willfully waiting for an updated from Bank of Thailand (BOT) who conducted the Thailand Taxonomy Board, and aims to establish a principle-based taxonomy in other phases which’s includes Food & Staples Retailing sector.

 See more information: detail of Thailand Taxonomy Framework in Bank of Thailand website : https://app.bot.or.th/landscape/en/green/directions/taxonomy/